tsarjak/DownloadRedditImages/README.md

 * Added support for mp4 and gif downloads.
 * Added support to download directly from media servers (imgur, i.redd.it, gfycat, redgifs) instead of reddit post previews.
 * For other media servers, fallback to reddit post preview download.
+* Added native progress bar.
+As well as tqdm progress bar for those who already have it installed on their systems.
 * Removed support for automatic wallpaper changing for Linux and Mac.
 Support will be added back in v2.1.1.
 * Removed support for python v2.x.
 Some requests/url libraries are difficult to maintain for python v2.x now.